Ubiquitin and cell cycle control

 The ubiquitin system plays a vital role in shaping transcriptional dynamics.
 We are specifically interested in a cell cycle transcription factor FoxM1, that is hyper-activated in several malignancies, including high-grade serous ovarian cancers and triple-negative, basal-like breast cancer.
-We recently discovered a component in the ubiquitin system that, paradoxically, promotes FoxM1 degradation and activation (link: Wang et al, 2016).
+We recently discovered a component in the ubiquitin system that, paradoxically, promotes FoxM1 degradation and activation (Wang et al, 2016).
 We are focused on mechanisms by which FoxM1 is regulated and in defining strategies to attack FoxM1 for therapeutic benefit.

 Global analysis of ubiquitin systems

 The protein landscape is dynamically reorganized in response to environmental changes and stress, during development, throughout the cell cycle and in cancer .
 These dynamics are controlled, in part, by the targeted degradation of specific proteins.
 Two key challenges in the ubiquitin field are globally monitoring ubiquitin dynamics, and connecting enzymes and substrates, akin to matching transcription factors with their target genes.
 To address this challenge we are implementing technologies that assess global, proteome wide changes in protein stability using genetic and proteomic methods that we previously developed (Emanuele et al, Cell 2011).